 But there are other options – less profitable options much later.

-We can imagine a chain of retro funders from a particular set of futures into the present: Someone makes a binding commitment that if they are successful in making a lot of money – if they receive a windfall – they will use the money or a fraction of it to buy back impact that has previously been bought by a certain set of existing retro funders who the person trusts.
+We can imagine a chain of retro funders from a particular set of futures into the present: Someone makes a binding commitment that if they are successful in making a lot of money – say, their business is successful – they will use the money or a fraction of it to buy back impact that has previously been bought by a certain set of existing retro funders who the person trusts.
 They can continually add new ones to this set.

-This can also be formulated as a prize contest: If I receive the windfall, I’ll use that budget to buy impact from my favorite retro funders at a reasonable bid price.
-If 1 in 5 projects still fail between the time when the retro funder bought them and the time when the windfall happens, the windfall retro funder may buy them at 120% of the price that the previous retro funder paid.
+This can also be formulated as a prize contest: If I’m successful, I’ll use that budget to buy impact from my favorite retro funders at a reasonable bid price.
+If 1 in 5 projects still fail between the time when the retro funder bought them and the time when the success happens, the retro funder may buy them at 120% of the price that the previous retro funder paid.

 Under this framing there is no qualitative difference anymore between investors and earlier retro funders.
-They’re all just different investors with different attitudes toward risk.
-(Some of them may choose to burn their certificates, though, to signal that they’ll never resell them.)
+They’re all just different investors with different attitudes toward risk or preferences about how they weigh the profit vs. the social bottom line of their investments.
+(Some of them may choose to consume their certificates, though, to signal that they’ll never resell them.)
 There may even be investors who choose to invest into “whatever project person X will do next,” so earlier than the abovementioned seed investors.

 A startup may be interested in making such a commitment because they have the choice to either do the research in-house or at least pay for it immediately or to pay for it later and only if they are successful.
 Since startup success is typically Pareto distributed, they’ll have vastly more money in the futures where they are successful than they have now or in unsuccessful futures.
 So this deal should be interesting for most startups.